-load pandoc with bulker, you'll invoke it in a shell by typing just
+pandoc with bulker, you'll invoke it in a shell with

-Bulker implements a distribution system that saves and shares entire environments.
-But unlike existing container engines, the atomic unit for bulker is not an individual container, but a collection of modular containerized executables.
-Install a whole set of tools with one command:
+Bulker saves and shares interactive, containerized environments.
+Unlike existing container engines, the atomic unit for bulker is not an individual container, but a collection of them.
+Load multiple tools into your interactive shell with one command:

 bulker load namespace/toolset.
-This simplifies distributing and creating multi-tool computing environments, without creating a single bloated image.
+Bulker simplifies distributing and creating multi-tool computing environments, without creating a single bloated image.

 Bulker is a layer on top of any container system (e.g. docker or singularity).
 Differences are handled by bulker, so the user interface is uniform, regardless of host.
+Replace your legacy environment modules, and use a single setup across servers, the cloud, and your laptop.
 Think of bulker as a lightweight wrapper to simplify sharing and using modular multi-container compute environments.